-I remember well the bright September morning on which I started on horseback and alone on my journey, of which I accomplished half the first day, arriving at a farmhouse, whose occu-pants unhesitatingly granted my petition for a share for the night in its humble hospitality.
+I remember well the bright September morning on which I started on horseback and alone on my journey, of which I accomplished half the first day, arriving at a farmhouse, whose occu-pants unhesitatingly granted my peti-tion for a share for the night in its humble hospitality.

-The weather had grown colder as the evening came on, and by the time I had entered my soul. reached the house I experienced a sensible chill.
-I had with me a flask of liquor, and was furnished, at my request at bedtime, with a small quantity of hot water with which to compound a sort of punch, as an antidote to the cold.
+The weather had grown colder as the evening came on, and by the time I had reached the house I experienced a sensible chill.
+I had with me a flask of liquor, and was furnished, at my request at bedtime, with a small quantity of hot water with which to compound a sort of punch, as an antidote to the cold

 I apprehended having taken.

 I had removed the package of money from my pocket and laid it on the table, with a view of putting it under my pillow before going to bed.
 As it lay on the table the address was uppermost; on the left-hand upper corner was a memorandum, "\$5,000 inclosed."
 I was standing with my back to the door.
-Succeeding a few moments of entire silence I heard a ster behind me, and I almost thought a breath upon my face.
-Turning suddenly round I beheld my quite beside me, and his eyes rested, or get clear with the world once more, I fancied they rested, on the package upon the table.
-I must confess I was of living, save money, get into business opened by the agent in my presence should eat salt codfish for breakfast.

-sensibly startled by this incident.
-My concern was not diminished by observing that he had removed his boots from his feet, and was then standing as he had come up, in his stockings.
+Succeeding a few moments of entire silence I heard a step behind me, and I almost thought a breath upon my face.
+Turning suddenly round I beheld my his feet, and was then standing as he had come up, in his stockings.
 My first impulse and act was to take the water out of his hand.
-Not being quite ready to use perscription downward, because I feared it would betray the suspicion which I now positively entertained of evil in-tentions on the part of my entertainer, who had quitted the room as noiselessly become acquainted with the cause of so became evident before the night had passed.
-I recalled the man's counteexamined from memory his features, so acter with which I had to deal.
-Physically he was more than my equal.
-When I first alighted at the house it struck me I had seen him before, and after some moments of further and profound reflection I distinctly recalled through the dishonesty of friends whom he had assisted.
-I remembered him as trade, and as having sought a home in earning a living literally by the sweat of his brow.
+Not being quite ready to use it I put the envelope of money on the top of it as the most convenient thing to keep it hot.
+I did not turn the superscription downward, because I feared it would betray the suspicion which I how positively entertained of evil intentions on the part of my entertainer, autumn moon, which was on their side the house shope through their winbecome acquainted with the cause of my journey, and came rapidly to the conclusion that my employers' funds were in danger.
+That they were actually so became evident before the night had passed.
+I recalled the man's country and continuous and out into the passage, and upon its floor in brilliant bars of light.
+It was easy for me to see what was passing within the room. who had quitted the room as noiselessly as he had entered.
+I imagined a great many ways in which he could have become acquainted with the cause of passed.
+I recalled the man's counte-nance vividly to my recollection, and examined from memory his features, so as to make some estimate of the character with which I had to deal.
+Phystruck me I had seen him before, and after some moments of further and profound reflection I distinctly recalled him to my mind as a merchant who had dealt with our firm during my early connection with it, and who had failed through the dishonesty of friends whom he had assisted.
+I remembered him as having been spoken of as disgusted with trade, and as having sought a home in the wilderness with his family, and earning a living literally by the sweat of his brow.